High Debt-to-Income Ratio? Personal Loan Lenders and Options

 4. Secured Personal Loans

 The majority of personal loans on the market are unsecured loans, which means that you don't have to put up collateral.
-But if your DTI is too high or your credit score is too low to get an unsecured loan, you might be able to get a secured one.
+But if your DTI is too high or your credit score is too low to get an unsecured loan, you might be able to get a secured personal loan.

-OneMain Financial offers secured as well as unsecured loans.
+OneMain Financial offers a secured personal loan as well as unsecured loans.
 It frequently appears on lists created for borrowers with bad credit because it has no minimum credit score, credit history, or annual income.
 It also doesn't specify a qualifying DTI.

-One of the major benefits of OneMain Financial is that you can get money on the day you apply, but you usually do need to visit an in-person branch.
-Also, as with all secured loans, you could lose the collateral that you put up if you default.
+One of the major benefits of OneMain Financial is that you can get money on the day you apply for a secured loan, but you usually do need to visit an in-person branch.
+Also, as with any secured loans, you could lose the collateral that you put up if you default.

 5. Cosigned Loans